attack68/rateslib/docs/source/u_splines.rst

 Piecewise Polynomial Splines
 ****************************

-Th ``rateslib.splines`` module implements the library's own piecewise polynomial splines of generic order such that we can include it within our :class:`~rateslib.curves.Curve` class for log-cubic discount factor interpolation.
+The ``rateslib.splines`` module implements the library's own piecewise polynomial splines of generic order.
 It does this using b-splines, and various named splines are compatible with :class:`~rateslib.dual.Dual` and :class:`~rateslib.dual.Dual2` data types for automatic differentiation.

+Splines are used by the pricing objects, :class:`~rateslib.curves.Curve`, :class:`~rateslib.curves.LineCurve` and :class:`~rateslib.fx_volatility.FXDeltaVolSmile`.

 The calculations are based on the material provided in `A Practical Guide to Splines  by Carl de Boor